pauloandringa/cvomx/README.md

   * 8 different 3d-glasses-effect (after a video restart) -> this is remembered over different executions
   * 17 different positions-on-screen (immediately) -> this is remembered over different executions

-* 5 lower buttons trigger (re)starting a movie (from the first five found in the movies folder) using the 'live' parameters and the 'remembered' optionss
+* 5 lower buttons trigger (re)starting a movie (from the first five found in the movies folder) using the 'live' parameters and the 'remembered' options

 * the uppermost trigger is for forcing a shutdown (GPIO23 - PIN 16) - not yet implemented

 ## Technicalities:
-On startup the app reads all files inside '/home/pi/omx_CV_node/movies/' and creates a list with name-duration pairs - one for each found file.
+On startup the app reads all files inside '/home/pi/cvomx/movies/' and creates a list with name-duration pairs - one for each found file.
 That list is then used to calculate the dynamic starting point, multiplying the 0-1 from the input by the duration of the movie to get an absolute-seconds position for the video player.

 On the left side, there are 4 POTs and 4 CV inputs, connected to an ADC MCP3008.
 * channels 0-1-2-3 receive the POTs values as a value between 0 and 1